 Leftover Lovin’: Potatoes

 Leftover mashed potatoes are just never as good as the original fresh mashed potatoes.
 You can totally heat them up, but it’s just not the same.
-Try making them over into potato cakes, twice baked potato casserole, mashed potato flatbread, mashed potato rolls or even gnocchi!
+Try making them over into potato cakes, twice-baked potato casserole, mashed potato flatbread, mashed potato rolls, or even gnocchi!
 I’ve never tried mashed potato flatbread, but I’m intrigued and I’m trying it the very next time I have leftovers!
 Here is a recipe I found for it on Happy Foods Tube.

 Roasted Potatoes are delicious too.
 If you have some leftover roasted potatoes try throwing them into an omelet (Potatoes in an omelet are really common in Spain.
 And I have to say the people of Spain really nailed that idea!
 Potatoes in an omelet are DELICIOUS!).
-Also try using the leftover roasted potatoes as a simple breakfast hash, soup addition, or a whole new dinner with peppers, onions and smoked sausage.
+Also try using the leftover roasted potatoes as a simple breakfast hash, soup addition, or a whole new dinner with peppers, onions, and smoked sausage.
 This Kielbasa, Peppers and Potato Hash from Mom On Timeout looks delicious!

 Leftover Lovin’: Vegetables

-You can make delicious soup with leftover vegetables!
+You can make a delicious soup with leftover vegetables!
 Put them on a baking sheet lined with foil and roast/broil them in the oven for just a few minutes.
 Or simply warm them with some chicken broth in a pot.
 Throw them in the blender with some warm chicken stock, and boom – Creamy Vegetable Soup.
 Any veggie combo will work here!
 (Be careful blending hot foods!)

-The veggies also make a delicious addition the breakfast bakes and omelets from the breakfast section above in this post!
+The veggies also make a delicious addition to the breakfast bakes and omelets from the breakfast section above in this post!